wifisensing/PicoScenes-github-pages/docs/userManual/installation.md

 uhd_usrp_probe
 ```

-The uhd_usrp_probe command prints the hardware details of all connected devices and checks whether the devices’ firmware versions are consistent with the UHD software installed on the host computer.
+The uhd_usrp_probe command prints the hardware details of all connected devices and checks whether the devices' firmware versions are consistent with the UHD software installed on the host computer.
 If any inconsistencies are detected, you can use the uhd_image_loader command to flash the latest firmware to the USRP.

 To update the firmware for USRP N2x0 devices, run the following command: